What is online learning?

 - Be sure to include breaks in your child's learning schedule.

-- Try to keep your child on a routine, this will make it easier for them to transition back to school.
+- Try to keep your child on a routine, this will make it easier for them if they transition back to school.

 - Make sure their schoolwork time fits with your family's schedule.